Diane-4P/always-healthy/README.md

 - [Font Awsome](https://fontawesome.com/)
     - Icons were added were added to all pages of the website for aesthetic and UX purposes.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)
-    - Version Conrol System used to track changes in source code using the Gitpod terminal to commit messages and push to to GitHub.
+    - Version Conrol System used to track changes in source code using the Gitpod terminal to commit messages and push to GitHub.
 - [GitHub](https://github.com/)
     - GitHub was used to store the website after being pushed from Git.
 - [Tiny PNG](https://tinypng.com/)